 One option is selling your soul to a Venture Capitalist (VC) firm.

-Another option might be persuading thousands of people to contribute +/- $10 in a crowdfunding round.
+Another option might be persuading thousands of people to contribute +/- $10 in exchange for a mug and two stickers in a crowdfunding round.

 Both not too favorable if you ask me.